Preparing for the European Sustainability Reporting Standards (ESRS): What companies need to know

 The phased introduction of required reporting by business models is detailed below:

-Jan 1, 2025 (Report 2026): Other large companies (includes large companies listed on EU-regulated market).
+• FY 2025 (Report in 2026): Other large companies (includes large companies listed on EU-regulated markets).

 Phase-in reliefs